nodejs/node-report/README.md

     var nodereport = require('nodereport');

-By default, this will trigger a NodeReport to be written to the current directory on unhandled exceptions, fatal errors or (Linux/OSX only) SIGUSR2 signals.
-In addition, a NodeReport can be triggered from a Javascript application via API.
+By default, this will allow a NodeReport to be triggered via an API call from a JavaScript application.
 The filename of the NodeReport is returned.
 The default filename includes the date, time, PID and a sequence number.
 Alternatively a filename can be specified on the API call.